JinSeoung-Oh/Face_detection_inthewild_with_fastapi/README.md

 To run API, just check app file
 Pre-trained model can downloaded from base model github

+This code is not working(on purpose), if you want to work this have to change some code

 ## Introduction
 vedadet is a single stage object detector toolbox based on PyTorch.